Some links in this post may be affiliate links

 Common names: Silver Monstera, Siltene Monstera

-Monstera siltepecana is native to the tropical rainforests of Mexico and Central America.
+Monstera siltepecana is an evergreen vine native to the tropical rainforests of Mexico and Central America where it is found growing as a hemiepiphyte.

-Silver Monstera (Monstera siltepecana) prospers in bright, indirect light away from direct sunlight, warm and humid conditions and moderately moist, fertile, well-drained soil coupled with monthly feeding during the growing period.
+Silver Monstera (Monstera siltepecana) prospers in bright indirect light, average warmth of 18-270C, humidity of 50-55% and moderately moist, fertile, well-drained, Monstera potting soil coupled with monthly feeding during the growing season.

 Monstera siltepecana requires regular pruning to keep it neat as well as discourage pest and disease infestation.
 Repotting is only needed when the plant becomes pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.

-Silver Monstera grows best in bright, indirect light away from direct sunlight as it can cause sunscorch on the leaves
+Silver Monstera grows best in bright indirect light.
+Keep it away from direct sunlight as it can cause sunscorch on the leaves.
+Position the plant next to a sunless window or near a bright window.

-Position Monstera siltepecana next to a sunless window or near a bright window and rotate the pot regularly to ensure that the plant receives light on all sides for uniform growth.
+Rotate the pot regularly to ensure that the plant receives light on all sides for uniform growth and prevent legginess.

-Water Silver Monstera liberally during the growing season and allow the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water Silver Monstera liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.

 Decrease watering during the cold season to keep the soil slightly moist but do not allow the soil to dry out completely.

-Ensure the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease and can result in the eventual death of the plant.
+Ensure the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting and can result in the eventual death of the plant.

-The best temperature for growing Silver Monstera indoors is an average warmth with a minimum of 150C.
-Keep it away from cold draughts to prevent sudden drop in temperature.
+The best temperature for Silver Monstera is an average warmth of 18-270C.
+Keep it away from cold drafts to prevent sudden drop in temperature as they can result in stunted growth and leaf drop.

-Average room humidity is ideal for Silver Monstera.
+Moderate humidity of 50-55% is ideal for Silver Monstera.
 Where the air is too dry, set the pot on a wet pebble tray to elevate humidity.
 Check out these techniques on how to raise humidity for houseplants.

-The best soil for Monstera siltepecana should be rich in organic matter and well-drained to prevent it from getting soggy while providing the required nutrients like this Monstera Potting Medium available at Etsy.
+The best soil for Monstera siltepecana should be rich in organic matter and well-drained to prevent it from getting soggy while providing the required nutrients.
+Potting mixes designed for Monsteras and those designed for aroids are ideal for this plant.
+Make your selection from our 10 Best Potting Soil Mix for Monsteras Grown Indoors.

 Pruning Silver Monstera is easy.
-Remove yellow and dead leaves to maintain the plant neat and tidy as well as discourage pest and disease infestations.
+Remove yellow and dead leaves to maintain the plant neat as well as discourage pest and disease infestations.

-Silver Monstera can be propagated at the beginning of the growing period by use of stem cuttings or by air layering.
-The stem cuttings can be rooted in soil or in water.
+Silver Monstera (Monstera siltepecana) can be propagated at the beginning of the growing period by use of stem cuttings or by air layering.
+The stem cuttings can either be rooted in soil or in water.

-Take a stem cutting from a healthy Silver Monstera by cutting at a point just below an aerial root.
-Just one leaf node with the leaf is enough to propagate a new Silver Monstera.
+Take a stem cutting about 4-6 inches long from a healthy Silver Monstera by cutting at a point just below an aerial root.
+Just one leaf node with the leaf is enough to propagate a new plant.

-Insert the cutting in moist free-draining soil.
-Ensure the rooting container has proper drainage to avoid getting soggy soil.
+Insert at least 3 inches of the cutting in moist, free-draining soil.
+Make sure that the rooting container has proper drainage to avoid getting soggy soil.

 Place the set up in a well-lit, warm place and maintain the soil moist until new growth emerges.

-Allow the new Silver Monstera to be well established before transplanting.
+Allow the new Silver Monstera to be well established before transplanting after which you can begin routine care.

-Take a stem cutting from a healthy Silver Monstera by cutting at a point just below an aerial root.
+Take a stem cutting about 4-6 inches long from a healthy Silver Monstera by cutting at a point just below an aerial root.
 Just one leaf node with the leaf is enough to propagate a new Silver Monstera.

 Place the cutting in a jar containing plain water while ensuring that at least one leaf node is under water.